-Lianne will join the cast of Barnum's Bird: A Musical Extravaganza! at Broadway's Circle in the Square Theatre.
-The October series will wrap up with the Story of P.T.
+OCTOER 2019: Lianne joined the cast of Barnum's Bird: A Musical Extravaganza! at Broadway's Circle in the Square Theatre.
+The story of P.T.
 Barnum and Jenny Lind by Grammy-winning composer Libby Larsen and Bridget Carpenter.

 October 2017: Lianne made her City Opera major role debut as the troubled teenager Selena St. George in Tobias Picker's Dolores Claiborne.
-Photos: Sarah Shatz
+Photo by: Sarah Shatz

 Lianne Gennaco was excellent as Selena, another character with a wide arc.
-The victim of Joe’s worst abuses, she has few chances to find joy in her childhood, save one remarkable aria in Act II, expressing her wonder at the eclipse in bright, tender tone while her father lies dying in the well.
-Later, a grown woman and a successful Boston lawyer, she has a very different sort of scene, expressing her fundamental, existential dissatisfaction through hard-edged music. - Eric C. Simpson, New York Classical Review
+The victim of Joe’s worst abuses, she has few chances to find joy in her childhood, save one remarkable aria in Act II, expressing her wonder at the eclipse in bright, tender tone while her father lies dying in the well. - Eric C. Simpson, New York Classical Review

 Lianne Gennaco as the daughter, Selena, carried off the demands as young daughter and also successful adult lawyer.
 Her Act two scenes with Dolores were beautifully sung.
 Many times I sensed that people wanted to burst into applause at such moments.
 But the tone, mood and pace of the story held everyone rapt.- Matt Costello, OperaWire